-Orthopedagogic practice falls into a few distinguishable components: diagnosing, pedotherapy and guiding the deviant child's parents.
+Orthopedagogic practice falls into a few distinguishable components: diagnosing, pedotherapy, and guiding the deviant child's parents.

-Since 1975 an already sophisticated, widely accepted and orthopedagogically founded practice has been developed further.
-Regarding diagnostics, clear guidelines were established and particular functional activities were precisely specified about how to gauge and describe in its essentials a problematic educative situation of a particular child restrained in his becoming and learning.
+Since 1975, an already sophisticated, widely accepted, and orthopedagogically founded practice, has been developed further.
+Regarding diagnostics, clear guidelines are established, and particular functional activities are precisely specified about how to gauge and describe, in its essentials, a problematic educative situation of a particular child restrained in becoming and learning.

-Formerly, behavioral and learning problems were interpreted from beginning to end in terms of a child and educative defects were related to his worlds of becoming and learning, as his experiential world.
-Today diagnostic research is directed to interpreting behavioral and learning problems with regard to problematic educative dynamics as a description of the nuances of the attenuated appearance of the essentials of educating.
-In particular, stock is taken of how the problematic educative dynamics and the disharmonious teaching dynamics can be effectively disclosed, in which connection the usability of available media and procedures are reevaluated (46: 64).
+Formerly, behavioral and learning problems are interpreted, from beginning to end, in terms of a child, and educative defects are related to his/her worlds of becoming and learning, as his/her experiential world.
+Today, diagnostic research is directed to interpreting behavioral and learning problems in terms of problematic educative dynamics, as a description of the nuances of the attenuated appearance of the essentials of educative dynamics, and the disharmonious teaching dynamics can be effectively disclosed, in which connection the usability of available media and procedures are re-evaluated (46: 64).

-By means of orthopedagogic diagnostics an image is established of a deviant child's inadequate relationships with life contents that he has created on his own initiative but under the guidance of his educators.
-This implies an image of the quality of the implementation of the essentials of educating with particular reference to a child's personal meanings and personal attribution of meaning in terms of his personal-actualization-in-education^(64: 50).
+By means of orthopedagogic diagnostics, an image is established of a deviant child's inadequate relationships with life contents, which he/she has created on his/her own initiative, but under the accompaniment of his/her educators.
+This implies an image of the quality of the implementation of the essentials of educating, with specific reference to a child's personal meanings and personal attribution of meaning in terms of his/her personal-actualization-ineducation (64:50).

-Until the beginning of the 1970's there was gradually greater concentration on establishing that there is a gap between a child's attained and attainable educative level; since then there also is specific concentration on the nature of this gap in terms of inadequately implemented particularized essentials of educating.
-In 1976 a week-long symposium(63) was arranged in the Department of Orthopedagogics where attention was not only given to the retarded child but also, in particular, there was reflection on the restrained child to show who a child is with learning problems and what the connection between inadequate educating and learning problems implies.
-Also, with the help of videotapes, specially produced in collaboration with the Audiovisual department of the University of Pretoria, it was demonstrated how orthopedagogic practice works to counteract a problematic educative dynamic, especially by pedotherapy.
+Until the beginning of the 1970's, there is gradually greater concentration on establishing that there is a gap between a child's attained and attainable educative level; since then, there also is specific concentration on the nature of this gap, in terms of inadequately implemented particularized essentials of educating.
+In 1976, a weeklong symposium(63) is arranged in the Department of Orthopedagogics, where attention is not only given to the retarded child but, in particular, there is reflection on the restrained child, to show who a child is with learning problems, and what the connection between inadequate educating and learning problems implies.
+Also, with the help of videotapes, specially produced in collaboration with the Audiovisual department of the University of Pretoria, it is demonstrated how orthopedagogic practice works to counteract a problematic educative dynamic, especially by pedotherapy.

-8.2 Pedotherapeutic practice
+8.2 Pyrotherapeutic practice

-In the early years, assisting a deviant child pedotherapeutically was characterized by a clearly defined aim and thorough planning.

-Where for a very long time pedotherapy was viewed mainly as enabling a child to live with his natural educators in a "relationship directed to his adulthood", and this is indeed shown to be an event actualized in an educative situation, and the effective use of play, image and conversation as well as other means of communication were refined, since the beginning of the 1970's it was shown that pedotherapy is mainly concerned with supporting a child to a relived experiencing, as a redefining, in the sense of attributing new, different, favorable meanings to his own situatedness(40).
-In this regard, Pretorius(40) says that when a child's lived-experiencing in the original educative situation is unfavorable to his becoming, in the pedotherapeutic situation he has to be supported to re-define it.
-He(39) shows that the pedagogic relationship-, sequence-, and aim-structures have to be implemented and pedagogic criteria have to be applied to evaluate the therapeutic actions^(40:7).
+In the early years, assisting a deviant child pedotherapeutically is characterized by a clearly defined aim and thorough planning.
+Where, for a very long time, pedotherapy is viewed mainly as enabling a child to live with his/her natural educators in a "relationship directed to his/her adulthood" and, this, is shown to be an event actualized in an educative situation, and the effective use of play, image. and conversation. as well as other means of communication, are refined, since the beginning of the 1970's, it is shown that pedotherapy is mainly concerned with supporting a child to a re-lived experiencing, as a redefining, in the sense of attributing new, different, favorable meanings to his/her own situatedness(40).
+In this regard, Pretorius(40) says that, when a child's lived experiencing in the original educative situation is unfavorable to his/her becoming, in the pedotherapeutic situation, he/she must be supported to redefine it. $He^{(39)}$ shows that the pedagogical relationship-, sequence-, and aim-structures must be implemented, and pedagogical criteria must be applied to evaluate the therapeutic actions $^{(40:7)}$.